-After evaluating the marketplace (as we did on Wednesday in Part I), the next task for a General Manager to tackle is deciding what assets he is willing to part with.
+After evaluating the marketplace, the next task for a General Manager to tackle is deciding what assets he is willing to part with.

 Today we’ll look at the variables influencing the future of Paul Martin, prospects Eric Tangradi and Dustin Jeffrey, and the possibility Shero could use his stockpile of draft picks to satisfy needs.